College Admissions Essays:

 How to Answer the Supplemental “Short Answer” Prompt

 The Common Application requires one long college admissions essay.

-But it also has a short essay, visit this a supplemental question that asks students to “briefly elaborate on one of your extracurricular activities or work experiences.”
+But it also has a short essay, a supplemental question that asks students to “briefly elaborate on one of your extracurricular activities or work experiences.”

 That’s really short, about one long paragraph.

 The tendency is to simply describe an activity or experience.